Super Soft Hawaiian Rolls

-Super soft and super fluffy, these Hawaiian rolls will be your favorite way to make a sandwich from now on.
+Soft, fluffy, and slightly sweet, these Hawaiian rolls will be your favorite way to make a sandwich from now on.
 I know you want to ask if you really need the pineapple juice and the potato flakes.
 You do.
 You do!
 If you don’t have them, just make some normal rolls.
-But for this bread recipe, they’re a must.
+For this recipe, they’re a must.

 close up of fluffy Hawaiian roll.

-These Hawaiian rolls rise faster than a typical sandwich loaf.
+These rise faster than a typical sandwich loaf.
 So, be watchful during the rising phase.
-Overproofing can cause the rolls to deflate when baking.
+Overproofing can make the rolls deflate when you bake them.

 Ingredients and Tools You’ll Need